ysh329/OpenCL-101/README.md

 Learn OpenCL step by step as below.

 1. OpenCL Examples
-2.
+2. Installation Guide of OpenCL

 # 1. OpenCL Examples

 * ./code/hello-world-from-kernel
 * ./code/vec-add

-# 2. Installation guide of OpenCL
+# 2. Installation Guide of OpenCL

 You can choose one or two ways to use OpenCL:
 1. Install OpenCL on Ubuntu 16.04 64-bit